tdavis433/Treasurecoastai-/replit.md

 - `/admin/bot/:botId` - Per-bot dashboard with business-type-specific tabs
 - `/super-admin` - Super admin configuration (super_admin role only)

+### Client Dashboard
+- `/client/dashboard` - Client-facing dashboard for viewing business data
+  - Shows conversation statistics and message counts
+  - Lists appointments (for applicable business types)
+  - Displays business information and bot configuration
+  - Data is scoped to the logged-in client's business only

 ## System Architecture
 The system employs a React, TypeScript, Tailwind CSS, and shadcn/ui frontend with an Express and Node.js backend.
 PostgreSQL (Neon) is used for data persistence, and OpenAI provides AI capabilities via Replit AI Integrations, with TanStack Query for state management.